 How Does PCII Support Infrastructure Protection?

-Designating information as PCII provides a level of protection that facilitates DHS's ability to work directly with the infrastructure owners and operators to identify vulnerabilities, mitigation strategies, and protective measures.
+Information authorized as PCII provides a level of protection that facilitates DHS's ability to work directly with the infrastructure owners and operators to identify vulnerabilities, mitigation strategies, and protective measures.
 PCII increases the value of DHS vulnerability assessment programs and risk management tools such as:

 How Does PCII Protect My Information?

-- The Freedom of Information Act (FOIA),
+- The Freedom of Information Act (FOIA)

-- State, tribal, and local disclosure laws, and
+- State, tribal, and local disclosure laws

-- Use in regulatory actions, and
+- Use in regulatory actions

-- Use in civil litigation.
+- Use in civil litigation

+PCII protections mean that homeland security partners can be confident that sharing their information with the government will not expose sensitive or proprietary data.
 PCII can only be accessed in accordance with strict safeguarding and handling requirements.
 Only trained and certified Federal, State, and local government employees or contractors may access PCII.